Please read this before selling your silver or gold to anyone!

 These outfits have received the largest increase in complaints.
 You have probably seen them advertised on TV or heard the radio spots.
 They promise fast payment for gold (sometimes silver also) and offer to send a “Gold Kit” or similar.
 These companies refuse to state to the consumer how much they will pay for their gold or silver.
 They claim to use “formulas” and “sliding scales” but will not disclose any further information.
 A select few will give a estimate of what they will pay, but confuse the consumer by using archaic measures such as Pennyweight and employ other tactics to make converting the units of measurement difficult for the typical seller.
 They also tend to publish their rates for purchases over 10 ounces, which is far above the average amount being sold.

-The Silver and Gold Exchange offers a “mail order” buying program, but always states the amount being offered, in GRAMS, on it’s homepage.
-The Silver and Gold Exchange also insures every package for up to $1000, not $100 like most of our competitors.
-(We also make it easy for you to add more.)
+The Silver and Gold Exchange offers a “mail order” buying program, but always states the amount being offered, in grams, troy ounces, pennyweight and avoirdupois (postage scale) ounces.
 The Silver and Gold Exchange also verifies the payment amount with the seller, by email, before making the payment.
-In the event the seller is dissatisfied, or changes his or her mind, the valuables are returned, insured, immediately.
+In the event the seller is dissatisfied, or changes his or her mind, they can arrange to have their items returned to them.

 Jewelers and Pawn Shops